Skip to content

 Method: transaction protocol review, manipulation tests, audit trail verification.

-Cybersecurity RED-specialised labs are rare in 2026, fewer than 10 entities in Europe hold an EN 18031 accreditation scope.
-CETECOM, Element, INTERTEK and SGS were first to position themselves.
+Cybersecurity RED-specialised labs remain rare in 2026; only a small number of entities in Europe hold an EN 18031 accreditation scope.
+CETECOM, Element, INTERTEK and SGS were among the first to position themselves.

 As for other directives, the effective strategy is internal pre-testing to clear gross issues, then external lab validation.